 This Lemon Sheet Cake is SUPER lemony.
 It’s got tons of zest (a powerhouse of flavor) and 3/4 cup juice in just the cake.
 Plus more in the lemon glaze.
 Lemon heaven!
 This cake is tart, and that is no apology.
 I even tried making the glaze with butter at first, because butter makes everything better right?
 Not so.
 It just diluted the bright lemon flavor.
 Get outta here butter.
 BRING ON THE TART.

-How to Make Lemon Sheet Cake
+How to make Lemon Sheet Cake with Glaze

 This cake is super easy to make!
 It takes just a few minutes.
 First mix together all your dry ingredients, and zest a few lemons into the bowl.
 Then juice a bunch of lemons.
 Look at this glorious liquid gold!